As of Friday 20th March, the BAPP office and Community Centre will be closed.

 Closed-access play provision

-BAPP are commissioned to provide a range of services, all specifically for disabled children aged 5 – 19 years based at Three Ways School, one for disabled children aged 5 – 12 years based at the Hut and the SOFA programme for disabled young people aged 12+ years.
+BAPP are commissioned to provide a range of services, all specifically for disabled children aged 3 - 5 and 5 – 19 years based at Three Ways School and one for disabled children aged 5 – 12 years based at the Hut and the SOFA programme for disabled young people aged 12+ years.
 These playschemes are for B&NES residents only and children must meet the Eligibility Criteria.

 We work in partnership with Three Ways School, Fosse Way School, First Steps(BOP) and KIDS in order that there is specialised high quality play provision locally to where children and families live.